When everybody’s recommending a sure-fire investment opportunity, we should all be smart enough to run. Too bad we GGC “investors” weren’t. 🙁

 Agricola remains a paper company, i.e. no assets.

 We were listening to Johnny Mueller’s Expat Files recently.
 He gave his opinion on Latin American ag investments.
 He said that theft will be a problem, and we can tell you he is absolutely correct.
 While at the farm, we witnessed the farm manager catching the pickers stuffing backpacks, pockets and truck compartments with lemons to smuggle them off the property.
 We calculated they were stealing at least 10% of what they harvested.
 The managers also told us that the trees along the highway are regularly poached.

 So maybe that fantastic mango orchard in Panama projected to return 18% isn’t such a sure thing.
 And neither is a lemon orchard in Chile. *sigh*

-By the way, Johnson did finally submit his application to subdivide the ag area.
+By the way, Johnson did finally submit his application to subdivide the ag area, a necessary requirement for him to complete the sale of the orchards.
 This was a straight forward process because it didn’t require a change in land use.
 The subdivision was granted within about two weeks and cost approximately $5,000.
 He did this as a public relations measure after we investors went public with his perfidy.
 He trots out this approval as proof he can accomplish something.
 Of course, it says nothing about achieving the residential master plan which was rejected when first submitted.
-Further, he has yet to transfer title to the orchard lots to the investors and Agricola.
+Further, he has yet to transfer the orchard lot titles to the investors and Agricola.
 Do you think the transfer tax might have something to do with that?